 A wicked smile crept up Thrum’s lips as flames engulfed his hands.
-Hands scarred and calloused from working in the mines for over two decades, working the life out of him so that rich citizens could enjoy their pampered existences.
+Decades of life in the mines had left them scarred and calloused so the rich could enjoy their pampered existences.
 Meanwhile, Thrum had never owned so much as a clean set of clothes.
-But that was all about to change.
 He held up his hands, mesmerized by the wavering flames he’d bent to his will.
+That was all about to change.

 “Thrum…” Jarum said, his thin voice cracked, filling the small grove with worry even as his eyes remained fixed on the flame.
 “You shouldn’t.
 If they catch you—”

 “If they catch me…” Thrum pressed his will into the flame and threw it at a tree.
 The flame exploded in a brilliant shower of sparks that danced across his skin with biting kisses.

 Jarum squealed and flailed about, brushing away the tiny scorching dancers.
 “What was that for?” he demanded, as the sparks faded and darkness enveloped them once again.
 “You’re going to get us caught,” Jarum whispered.
 “They’re going to skin you, and they’re going to lock me up for the rest of my life, if I’m lucky.
 They’ll probably just skin me too and be done with it.”

 Thrum reached into that place beyond reality and time, the space between thought and action, sensing the cold ball of energy at the heart of the nether.
 He gathered just enough to conjure another flame for light.
 This time he attached it to a large rock at the side of the grove.

 Jarum glared at him, shaking his head in disappointment.
 “I could have lit a torch.
 I like torches,” he continued, mumbling to himself like he did when he was nervous.
 “You know why I like torches?” he asked, staring at Thrum.